thakkarV/EC327FinalProject/README.md

   Orange Street, Malden

 The app will first zoom into the user's location, and then will display places closest to the user that have a high probability of containing a public restroom.
 These will include gas stations, cafes, shopping malls, and department stores.
 The user may press the back button on the device to reenter the location via a string address or switch to GPS location.
+When the back button is pressed once, the map resets to its original position if the user has moved it.
+The second time it is pressed, it returns to the previous activity.
+When another address is received after the back button is pressed, the map will clear the results from the previous search, thus only showing the results of the current search.

+Extensive permissions checking for GPS services, location services, and Google Play services is built into the app.
+The first time the app is launched on a device, a dialog box will appear asking for the user's permission to use such services if they are not enabled.
+The app will not ask for permission on the following launches once they have been granted once.